vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 Good, we now have the operator in the process but we still need to connect the two operations and define what we want to see as output before we can run it.

+## 4/5 - Connect & execute.

+The **Decision Tree** operator will build a Decision Tree for us based on our Titanic Training data.
+We still need to connect these operators together to build a Process, though:

+### Activity

+1. ```Connect``` the output port ("out") of **Retrieve Titanic Training** with the input port ("tra" for "training") of the **Decision Tree**.
+You can click on the ports, or you can drag on them!
+2. ```Connect```  the first output ("mod") of the **Decision Tree** with the result port ("res") on the right side of the of the **Process** panel.
+3. ``Press`` the > **Run** button in the toolbar to execute the process.

+### Explanation

+Great job!
+Your process should now be complete and deliver a decision tree model, which explains to you what most of the survivors amd most of the victims had in common.
+Read more explanation on [operator ports]() and [decision trees]().

+## 5/5 - Congratulations!

+Great - you just have built your first machine learning model.
+This was not hard, was it?
+You now know how to load data, add a machine learning model to the process, and execute both steps.

+### Explanation

+From our resulting decision-tree, we can clearly see that survival was not coincidental at all.
+In fact, it tells us that as a female passenger, with a small fanmily, you were really lucky - at least if you were holding an expensive ticket!

+These tutorials have only shown you the tip of the iceberg.

 More ...